-Belinda works individually with actors and dancers preparing roles on and off B’way and at Lincoln Center (TORCH SONG, WINTERS TALE, HAMLET, AMERICAN BALLET THEATER).
-Belinda was both a director and actor in the Peculiar Works Obie Award-winning production (OFF-STAGE FRAGMENTS).and has worked on theater productions with The Women’s Project (CROOKED), Prospect Theater Company (DARK NIGHTS PROJECT)
+Belinda works individually with actors and dancers preparing roles on and off B’way and at Lincoln Center (TORCH SONG, WINTERS TALE, HAMLET, AMERICAN BALLET THEATER) and in film (FANTASTIC BEASTS, INHERIT THE VIPER) and television (HIGH FIDELITY, STRANGER THINGS, SILICON VALLEY, HOMELAND, BOARDWALK EMPIRE, DAREDEVIL, THE GOOD WIFE ).
+Belinda was both a director and actor in the Peculiar Works Obie Award-winning production (OFF-STAGE FRAGMENTS).

-Early in her career she was an actor/dancer in works by Anne Bogart, Tony Kushner and Wendy Woodson and she has performed in diverse settings: The Istanbul International Theater Festival, St. Mark’s Church/Danspace, The Yard in Martha’s Vineyard, Bread and Puppet Resurrection Circus.
+Early in her career she was an actor/dancer in works by Anne Bogart, Tony Kushner and Wendy Woodson.
+She has performed in diverse settings: The Istanbul International Theater Festival, St. Mark’s Church/Danspace, The Yard in Martha’s Vineyard, Bread and Puppet Resurrection Circus.

 Belinda co-produces the Freedom to Act Conference on Acting and the Alexander Technique and is a founding faculty member of the Alexander Residential Workshop in Spokane.
 Her article (co-authored with Teva Bjerken of NSD) “Cultivating a Lively Use of Tension: the Synergy between Acting and The Alexander Technique” was published in Dance, Theatre and Performance Training Journal.